-- 1. Title VI Plan maintenance > On-going - 2.
-GIS map overlays relevant to ADA/Title VI > On-going - 3.
-MPO documents in compliance with all applicable federal ADA & Title VI requirements > On-going
+- o Title VI Program Plan

+- GIS map overlays relevant to ADA/Title VI

+- o MPO documents that are in compliance with all applicable federal ADA & Title VI requirements

 MPO Staff, Lextran, LFUCG, City of Nicholasville.

 C. PARTICIPATION PROCESS

 To engage the public and community stakeholders in the transportation planning process in accordance with the MPO's Participation Plan (PP).
 This includes disseminating information, providing timely opportunities for input, coordinating with governments, transit agencies, area stakeholders and the public regarding transportation policies, plans, projects and programs.